 Number

-The Number type in Mongoose is designed to store numeric values, such as age, price, ratings, or any quantitative data.
-It supports validation features like min and max to ensure values stay within a specific range.
-It also allows for setting a default value if no data is provided.
-Numeric fields can handle integers and floating-point numbers.
-You can also use built-in validation for correct data entry and avoid unexpected calculations or logic errors.
+The Number type stores numeric values such as age, price, ratings, or any quantitative data.
+It supports validation features like min and max to ensure values stay within a specific range, and allows for setting a default value if no data is provided.
+Numeric fields handle both integers and floating-point numbers, and built-in validation helps prevent unexpected calculations or logic errors.

-This type integrates with MongoDB’s numeric operators to perform aggregation, sorting, or mathematical calculations.
-It is a good choice for data requiring numerical processing, such as product pricing, financial statistics, or performance metrics.
+This type integrates with MongoDB’s numeric operators for aggregation, sorting, and mathematical calculations.
+It is the right choice for data that requires numerical processing, such as product pricing, financial statistics, or performance metrics.

 Example: